 Here then are the important spiritual understandings in the details of the parable and explanation given by Jesus.

 1) The Son of Man is Jesus and He plants the wheat (Matt.
-13:37).
+13:37) in the kingdom of heaven.
 Jesus represents God and therefore He is doing God’s work.
 This work cannot fail.
 It is eternal and good.
 So this is seen in the planting of the wheat, the wheat coming up and being preserved its entire time in the field, and the wheat in the harvest time being taken out of the field and placed into the barn.
-As I said this is God’s work and He does so sovereignly, and so, nothing can stop it.
+As I said this is God’s work and He does so sovereignly, and so, nothing is able to stop it.
 Nothing can really harm the wheat.
-And the wheat can never become something else, because it comes from the good seed planted by God and under His securing care (Matt.
+And the wheat can never turn into something else, because it comes from the good seed planted by God and under His securing care (Matt.
 13:24, John 10:27-29).
 The wheat individually are true Christians, who are in Christ and sealed with the Holy Spirit (Rom.
 8:1, 9, 15, 16, II Cor.
 5:17, Gal.
 3:26; 4:6; Eph.
 1:3-7, 13).
+Believers have received the Spirit of God who lives within them and who witnesses to their spirit that they are now, in fact, sons of God.
 The wheat are the workmanship of God created in Christ Jesus (Eph.
 2:10).

 3) The field is the world.
 The crop may be in the field, but the crop is not to be confused with the field; the two are not the same.
 This is an important distinction to be made if we are to have a proper understanding of the parable.
 The world is made up of all those who do not profess Jesus Christ – these are all unbelieving Jews and Gentiles.
 The field really is not the subject of the parable, except that the Son of Man also owns the field and God will certainly judge the world someday by and through Jesus, the Son of Man (John 5:27, Acts 17:31).
 However, the parable isn’t really about the world or God judging the world.
-It is about good seed being planted, and in the same location bad seed was planted by an enemy.
+Rather, it is about the crop in the field, its composition and disposition until the time of harvest.
+It is about good seed being planted, and in the same location bad seed being planted by an enemy.
 The mixture of wheat and tares creates the existence of a spoiled crop, not a spoiled field.

 The wheat are Christian believers.
 They are planted by the Son of Man.
 They are God’s work, the result of sovereign grace in redemption.
 They profess Jesus Christ as their Lord and Savior, and have been water baptized as a sign of being born of God.
 However, the tares are planted by the devil.
 They also profess Jesus Christ and have been water baptized – this is why they mix in so well with the wheat.
 As men, the tares are not unconverted sinners or common heathens.
 They are not unbelieving Jews.
 The tares profess to be Christians and have been water baptized as well.
 They were planted and they grow together with the wheat for the purpose of ruining the crop.

-The parable is about wheat and tares mixed together as a spoiled crop growing up in the field for the time of the age (Christian dispensation).
-At the end of the age during the time of harvest there will be another divine work in separating the crop, removing the wheat, and judging the tares.
-I do not believe the parable directly involves anything about God judging the world.
+The parable is about wheat and tares mixed together as a spoiled crop growing up in the field for a specific yet undefined period of time (the Christian dispensation).
+During the time of harvest there will be another divine work in separating the crop, removing the wheat, and judging the tares.
+I do not believe the parable directly involves God’s judgment of the world.

 4) What is the spoiled crop in the field?
 Well, it isn’t Israel – they have been set aside by God, made desolate, hardened, burned and destroyed by God as the vineyard of God (Hosea 1:9, Matt.
 23:38-39, Rom.
 11:7, Isa.
 5:1-7).
 They failed to receive Jesus as their Messiah and crucified Him, putting Him to death.
+As the prophet Micah predicted, the Jews struck their Bethlehem-born ruler causing God to give them up, to set them aside, for a unknown period of time (Micah 5:1-3).
 Because of this God used the Romans to destroy Jerusalem and the temple in 70 AD.
-This physical act demonstrated the end of the Jewish dispensation and the end of the practice of their religion (Heb.
+This physical act demonstrated the suspension of the Jewish dispensation and halting of the practice of their religion (Heb.
 8:13).
 Many Jews were slain by the Roman swords and God scattered the remainder into the Gentile nations (Luke 21:20-24).
-This doesn’t sound like a crop growing up in the field.
+God setting aside Israel doesn’t fit the description of a crop presently growing up in the field.

 What then is the spoiled crop in the field?
-It is the entire corporate body of Christendom – all that has a profession of Jesus Christ, all which calls itself Christian.
+It is the entire corporate body of Christendom in the world – all that has a profession of Jesus Christ, all which calls itself Christian.
 It has true profession and false profession.
-It has those who have been given the Spirit of God and those who do not have Him.
+It has those who have been given the Spirit of God and those who do not have Him (Rom.
+8:8-9).
 It is good and bad mixed together (Matt.
 13:47; 22:9-10); it is wise and foolish virgins looking alike and sleeping together (Matt.
 25:1-2); it is faithful and wise servants mixed with evil servants (Matt.
 24:45-51; 25:14-30); and it is a spoiled crop of wheat and tares mixed together in a field (Matt.
 13:26).

 5) The crop is spoiled because it is a mixture of God’s work and the devil’s work.
-It exists like this the entire time of the age.
+It exists like this the entire time until the harvest.
 This condition or state came about almost from the very beginning (Matt.
 13:26) and it was a consequence of men failing in their responsibility (Matt.
 13:25).
 It was not because God had done anything wrong.
 Men were given responsibility to watch and care for the work God did, however they were found sleeping, which allowed the enemy to easily come in and do his corrupting work.
-The spoiled condition remains as it is in the age until the harvest time at its end.
+The spoiled condition remains as it is until the harvest time.
 The men given responsibility for the crop were forbidden to do any separation, lest they pull up the wheat with the tares (Matt.
 13:26-29) – they were told to “Let both grow together until the harvest…” (Matt.
 13:30)